 Property Managers have to be on the same page as the Board of Directors, they do this by attending meetings and listening to the Board of Directors.
-If you have a Property Management Company or a Property Manager that does not believe that attending Board of Directors meetings is important, then they are in the wrong business and you should find a new manager or management company.

 Your Board of Directors may be breaking the law, if the Board is making decisions and signing contracts with suppliers or contractors, before an affirmative vote of the Board of Directors at a meeting.
 These decisions must be made at an open meeting of the Board of Directors, where proper notice of the meeting has been given to the owners.
 In addition your insurance may not cover the decisions made outside of a duly called meeting.
 If your Board is doing this, you should have your Board policies reviewed by your association’s attorney and your insurance agent.
 Any suggestions or comments e-mail me at email@example.com Author, James T. Krech